ritaturk/xenko-docs/manual/physics/triggers.md

 3. Add a static collider object

-4. In the static collider section, check the 'Is Trigger' option
+4. In the static collider section, check the 'Is Trigger' option.
+This allows for physics objects not to actually be affected by the collision with this collider, and just pass through it.

-Now a trigger has been created, to handle the trigger, we need to add a script.
+Now a trigger has been created.
+To handle the trigger, we need to add a script.

 **Handle trigger event with script:**